kristinallarsen/cloud-ear/_posts/2024-08-20-brief-history-of-geography.md

   - teaching
   - maps
 ---
-*Lecture for INSC 543 Spatial Data Management at UTK School of Information Sciences, Fall 2024*
+*Presentation for INSC 543 Spatial Data Management at UTK School of Information Sciences, Fall 2024*

-#A Brief History of Geography
+# Lecture: A Brief History of Geography

 ## Part One: Origins of Geography